wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 .. image:: images/wpilib-setup/installer-finish.png
    :alt: Installer finished screen.

+.. important:: WPILib installs a separate version of VS Code than into an already existing installation.
+Each year has it's own copy of the tools appended with the year.
+IE: ``WPILib VS Code 2021``.
+Please launch the WPILib VS Code and not a system installed copy!

 Congratulations, the WPILib development environment and tooling is now installed on your computer!
 Press Finish to exit the installer.